FREE SHIPPING | 90-DAY GUARANTEE | 80K+ CUSTOMERS

 Estimated Reading Time: 3 minutes

-Omega-3 fatty acids, particularly EPA, DHA, and ETA, are known to help reduce inflammation and may even reduce the risk of developing a chronic disease such as arthritis, asthma, and heart disease, or they may help reduce the symptoms of any existing chronic diseases such as these that you already have.
+Omega-3 fatty acids, particularly EPA, DHA, and ETA, are known to assist in managing inflammatory responses and may even lower the risk of developing chronic conditions such as arthritis, asthma, and heart disease, or they may help ease the symptoms of any existing chronic conditions like these that you already have.
 They are also important for brain development and health as well as overall growth and development.

 Note: Don’t confuse alpha-linolenic acid with alpha-lipoic acid.
 The latter, which is also sometimes abbreviated as “ALA,” is an antioxidant that helps your body convert glucose into energy.